Long gone are the days when the only way to transfer money between accounts at different banks was by check or cash.

 Always on the go?
 One of these online options should get the job done.

-Venmo functions as a digital wallet and allows you to quickly transfer money between bank accounts.
+Venmo functions as a digital wallet and allows you to transfer money between bank accounts quickly.
 The service is free unless the source of the funds comes from a credit card.

 To use this service:

-- Link the bank account you want to withdraw funds from to your Venmo profile.
+- Link the bank account you want to withdraw funds from to your Venmo account.

 - Pay yourself on Venmo from that same bank account.
 (You can also use a debit card).

 You can also use PayPal to move funds without incurring a fee.
-But it may take a bit because any bank account linked to your PayPal account must be verified first.
+But it may take a while because PayPal must verify any bank account linked to your PayPal account first.
 A closer look at how it works:

 - Sign up for a PayPal account if you don’t already have one.